 Is your life a hot mess?
 Life challenges come in all different shapes and sizes.
-What can literally break you one day, may barely affect your life the next.
-Much has to do with the amount of anxiety, stress and additional problems you currently face.
+What can break you one day, may barely affect your life the next.
+Much has to do with the amount of anxiety, stress, and additional problems you currently face.

 The balance of your physical and emotional health is essential.
 But, at the time chaos hits the fan, we are rarely prepared to properly analyze the perfection of our "balanced mind, body and soul".
 So, we react, let go and hold on.
 It's like a wild ride at an amusement park.

-Is there a right or wrong way to live when life is such a wild ride?
+Is there a right or wrong way to live when life gets this way?

 Home